 Students who receive a Peabody scholarship cannot concurrently enroll in a similar program elsewhere.

 Click here to request a scholarship application (new applicants only).

 - Scholarship applications for the following school year are available

-- Current scholarship recipients receive applications in the mail during mid-January
+- Current scholarship recipients receive applications to renew in mid-January

 - Completed scholarship applications with all supporting documents are due.

 - Auditions for new music scholarship applicants.